 Day 3 | Design Sprint Activities

-The third day of your Sprint, when you look at all of the solutions you’ve come up with and start to hone in on what you might prototype and test.
+On the third day of your Sprint, you look at all of the solutions you’ve come up with and start to hone in on what you might prototype and test.

 Here’s an overview of what happens on this day: